Didisimmons/Ayo-Recipes/README.md

 5. Be able to order recipes online.

 #### **ADMIN USER**
-As an Admin User want to:
+As an Admin User, I want to:
-1. Be able to do all the functionalities as a registered user can.
+1. Be able to do all the functionalities assigned to a registered user .
 2. Restrict access for certain features that can only be accessed by the admin
 3. Add, Edit, or Delete the category of recipes present.
 4. Be able to edit , delete and update any recipes listed on the site.